hyacinthEngineer/.github/profile/readme.md

-# Hyacinth.Engineer
+# hyacinth.engineer

-We are an up-and-coming software company dedicated to user-friendly, high-quality, software.
+We are an up-and-coming software solutions company dedicated to user-friendly, high-quality software.

-# Current projects in the works
+# Current projects

-## Leaderboard tools
+## leaderboard.tools

-A website with a ton of leaderboard and tournament running tools.
+Full-stack web application with leaderboard presentations and tournament running utilities.

-## Rel8
-A language acquisition suppliment meant to make learning new words significantly more easy.

-## Hyacinth website
+## REL8

-This is simply the website to our software company.
+Language app to supplement vocabulary and grammar acquisition in elementary-intermediate language learners.

 # Our team
 |person| position|